hzi-bifo/SDplots/Docker/ReadMeDocker.md

 1. You need to **share the drive** that contains the *sdplots*-folder in the Docker Settings (see [Shared Drives](https://docs.docker.com/docker-for-windows/#docker-settings "Docker Settings")).
 It's sufficient if you do this once the first time you use the pipeline.
 1. To run the SD plot pipeline, open your PowerShell as admin and insert:

-		$docker run -v /etc/localtime:/etc/localtime:ro -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]
+		$docker run -run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]
-		TODO: check if this really works on windows!!

 > Again, if you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, you need to run the PowerShell as admin.
 Contact your system admin if you don't have admin rights.

 >**Example**
-Say your input data is located in *C:\users\johndoe\Documents\sdplots\HA_cds.fa* and the root sequence of your data is supposed to be *A/Ancona/01/2010* (please refer to the CMD Config part below to see more about cmd-line options).
-You want sampling to be enabled and you want the software to translate the cds into aa.
+Say your input data is located in *johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009* (please refer to the CMD Config part below to see more about cmd-line options).
+You want to set the output name to *test* and you want sampling to be enabled at 50 samples per season.
 You would then run

-	> 	$docker run -v /etc/localtime:/etc/localtime:ro -v C:\users\johndoe\Documents\sdplots:\app\sdplots tklingenbifolab/sdplots:beta -i HA -r "A/Ancona/01/2010" -g true -l true
+	> 	$docker run -v C:\users\johndoe\Documents\sdplots:\app\sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50

 >**CMD Config**
 > To customize your pipeline-deployment, you can append the following to the run-command:

 	-i, --i   : name of input files, must be set
+	-o, --o   : name of output folder, must be set
-	-l, --l   : translate cds to aa (true or false), default: false -g, --g   : sample sequences (true or false), default: false -s, --s   : sample size (sequences per season, should be larger than 10 and smaller than the maximum number of sequences in a season), default: 300
+	-r, --r   : isolate name of root sequence, must be set -l, --l   : translate cds to aa (true or false), default: true -g, --g   : sample sequences (true or false), default: false -s, --s   : sample size (sequences per season, should be larger than 10 and smaller than the maximum number of sequences in a season), default: 300
-	-r, --r   : isolate name of root sequence, must be set -ha, --ha : analyze ha and adjust numbering (true or false), default: true -n, --n   : numbering, number of amino acids in the signal peptide (dependent on subtype, e.g. 17 for pH1N1 and 16 for H3N2), default: 17
+	-ha, --ha : analyze ha and adjust numbering (true or false), default: true -n, --n   : numbering, number of amino acids in the signal peptide (dependent on subtype, e.g. 17 for pH1N1 and 16 for H3N2), default: 17
 	-w, --w   : plot width in inches, default: 12
-	-o, --o   : format of plot (pdf or png), default:"pdf" -f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)
+	-p, --p   : format of plot (pdf or png), default:"pdf" -f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)

 ---
 ## Output Files

-The output is written into a new folder named with the prefix and a timestamp, for example *HA_20170630_110005*.
+The output is written into a new folder named by the `-o`-parameter and a timestamp, for example *test*.
+If there is already a folder named this way, the pipeline will tell you to pick a different name and terminate.
 This allows you to run multiple executions parallel on your machine if you need to.
 The folder is located in the *sdplots*-folder you created earlier.
 The original input-file remains in the *sdplots*-folder but is also copied into your output folder.

 The output consists of the following files: